Europe, US Swelter Under Blistering Heat | 📰 LatestLY

 In the US, over 90 million Americans were under extreme heat advisories, watches and warnings.

-Experts warned that heat would get worse this weekend for Nevada, Arizona and California, where temperatures were predicted to soar above 120 Fahrenheit (48.8 degrees Celsius) in some desert locations.
+Experts warned that the heat would get worse this weekend for the states of Nevada, Arizona and California, where temperatures were predicted to soar above 120 Fahrenheit (48.8 degrees Celsius) in some desert locations.

 In Las Vegas, Nevada, an intense heat wave was threatening to break the city's all-time record high of 47.2 degrees Celsius this weekend.
-Phoenix, the capital city of Arizona, was set to record temperatures above 43 degrees Celsius for the fifteenth day.
+Phoenix, the capital city of Arizona, was set to record temperatures above 43 degrees Celsius for the 15th straight day.

-Meanwhile, a series of blazes also erupted across California this week.
-A forest fire in the Spanish island of La Palma on Saturday also forced the evacuation of at least 500 people, authorities said.
+Meanwhile, a series of blazes erupted across California earlier this week.
+In Europe, a forest fire on the Spanish island of La Palma on Saturday also forced the evacuation of at least 500 people, authorities said.

-While dangerous levels of heat swept some countries, others like South Korea and China have reported deadly floods because of unusually heavy rains that has left several people dead.
+With some countries suffering from dangerous heat, others like South Korea and China have reported deadly floods due to unusually heavy rains, leaving several people dead.

-Scientists have warned that the frequency and severity of heat waves has increased steadily because of climate change.
+Scientists have warned that the frequency and severity of heat waves has increased steadily due to the effects of climate change.

 rm/dj (Reuters, AFP)